NikkelM/Hades-II-MusicMakerRandomizer/Nexus/README.md

 # Randomize Music Maker Song Choice

-A mod for Hades II that adds a new song to the Music Maker, which will play a random available song each time you return to the crossroads.
+This Hades II mod adds a new song to the Music Maker, which will play a random available song each time you return to the crossroads.
+Can be configured to choose from all songs in the game, even those not yet unlocked/bought or discovered.

+Will work with any songs added in the future.

 ## Installation